sitrakary/first-conf/README.md

   ]
 })

-console.log(config);
+console.log(config)
 ```
+> A more complete example are shown [here](#)
 ## API

 - `get(filename, [options], [default])`
-Returns an object containing configuration where:
+returns an object containing configuration where:
     - `filename`: the name of the file where configurations are stored.

+    > Currently first-conf only supports JSON configuration files.

     - `options`: An object containing options that control the behavior of **first-conf**.
         - `directories`: an array containing a list of directory where **first-conf** will search the configuration file.
-- `get()`: returns an object containing configuration.

 ## Contributing